What this lesson includes

 - Build a seaweed farm model that:

-- uses an accelerometer sensor to detect unusual movement in the ropes
+- uses an accelerometer sensor to detect unusual movement in the farm ropes

 - triggers a radio alert to the farm technicians when excessive movement is detected, so trapped animals can be released